Relintai/pandemonium_engine_docs/usage/rendering/viewports.md

     If you need to render 3D shadows in the viewport, make sure to set the viewport's *Shadow Atlas Size* property to a value higher than 0.
     Otherwise, shadows won't be rendered.
 For reference, the Project Settings define it to 4096 by default.

-Godot also provides a way of customizing how everything is drawn inside `Viewports` using “Debug Draw”.
+Pandemonium also provides a way of customizing how everything is drawn inside `Viewports` using “Debug Draw”.
 Debug Draw allows you to specify one of four options for how the `Viewport` will display things drawn inside it.
 Debug Draw is disabled by default.